bootstrap-styled/v4/docs/introduction.md

 Every UI created with it can be shared and maintained in **Community** without any risks of breaking change for anyone thanks to the simplicity of [extending styles](https://www.styled-components.com/docs/basics#extending-styles) anywhere.

-Using $PACKAGE_NAME, you can quickly prototype things that will be working in other's Bootstrap Styled applications.
+Using **$PACKAGE_NAME**, you can quickly prototype things that will be working in other's Bootstrap Styled applications.

 ```js
 initialState = {